DISCERNING READERS

 The next two charts require little comment other than to point out that these are productivity numbers which is a better measurement than raw revenue attainment.
 Acquisitions should drive revenue up; divestitures usually drive revenue down; but if sales productivity declines it is a concern because the corporation isn’t effectively selling what it has, is acquiring the wrong technology, or is divesting the wrong organizations.
 IBM’s Chief Financial Officer in almost every analysts’ review adjusts revenue for divestitures but rarely, if ever, acquisitions.
 If he ever discussed sales productivity, most of the analysts would faint because sales productivity transcends such financial games.

-A line chart showing IBM's sales productivity from 1999 through 2021.
+A high-quality, line chart showing IBM's sales productivity from 1999 through 2023.

-A line chart showing IBM's profit (net income) productivity dropping from 1999 through 2020.
-One line with real numbers and a second line showing the impact of inflation.
+A high-quality, line chart showing IBM's profit (net income) productivity dropping from 1999 through 2023, including the impact of inflation.

 But let’s keep going. …